DOI10.47051/ESLN1031

 Figure 1: Adult female individual of Micrurus obscurus from Narupayacu, Napo province, Ecuador.

 Natural history: UncommonUnlikely to be seen more than once every few months..
-Micrurus obscurus is a terrestrial to semi-fossorial (living underground and at ground level) snake that inhabits pristine to heavily disturbed rainforests, which may be terra-firme or seasonally flooded.1,2,8 This species also occurs in agricultural areas, clearings, rural gardens, and houses nearby forest border.1,9,10 Individuals have been seen active on soil, leaf-litter, or crossing forest trails or roads during the day or at night.1,4,9,11 They also have been found hidden under logs or in nests of leaf-cutter ants.3,8 These snakes forage actively in search of prey, which includes snakes (Atractus collaris,8 Erythrolamprus chrisostomus,8 E. pygmaeus,8 E. reginae,5 Leptodeira annulata,1 Micrurus anellatus,5 Amerotyphlops reticulatus,1 Bothrops atrox,3 as well as unidentified species in the genera Atractus1 and Dipsas5), amphisbaenians (Amphisbaena bassleri),12 lizards (Arthrosaura reticulata,1 Kentropyx pelviceps8), and caecilians.5,13
+Micrurus obscurus is a terrestrial to semi-fossorial (living underground and at ground level) snake that inhabits pristine to heavily disturbed rainforests, which may be terra-firme or seasonally flooded.1,2,8 This species also occurs in agricultural areas, clearings, rural gardens, and houses near forest borders.1,9,10 Individuals have been seen active on soil, leaf-litter, or crossing forest trails or roads during the day or at night.1,4,9,11 They also have been found hidden under logs or in nests of leaf-cutter ants.3,8 These snakes actively forage in search of prey, which includes snakes (Atractus collaris,8 Erythrolamprus chrisostomus,8 E. pygmaeus,8 E. reginae,5 Leptodeira annulata,1 Micrurus anellatus,5 Amerotyphlops reticulatus,1 Bothrops atrox,3 as well as unidentified species in the genera Atractus1 and Dipsas5), amphisbaenians (Amphisbaena bassleri),12 lizards (Arthrosaura reticulata,1 Kentropyx pelviceps8), and caecilians.5,13

 Black-necked Coralsnakes rely on their warning coloration as a primary defense mechanism.
 Individuals are usually calm and try to flee when threatened.
 If disturbed, they engage in complex and seemingly erratic behavior: they hide the head beneath body coils, crawl spasmodically forward and then backward, flatten their body dorso-ventrally, and display their bright tails as a decoy.1,9 They are also capable of striking if provoked.
 There are records of centipedes preying upon individuals of Micrurus obscurus.14 Black-necked Coralsnakes are proteroglyphous (having fixed enlarged teeth towards the front of the maxilla) and venomous.
 The venom is less lethal (LD50The median lethal dose (LD50) is a measure of venom strength.
 It is the minium dosage of venom that will lead to the deaths of 50% of the tested population.
 0.8–4.25 mg/kg)12,15 than that of other Amazonian coralsnakes and the yield per bite is low (10–30.5 mg or 0.01–0.03 cc).12 The venom is mostly neurotoxic, but also has hemorrhagic, proteolytic, and myotoxic (muscle breaking) activities.16,17 In humans, it causes persistent excruciating pain,18 but no fatalities have been reported.
 In Ecuador, a female laid a clutch of seven eggs.1